Kumar-Krishnan/velocity/README.md

 Through this exercise, I really came to appreciate the component model and component based framework of React.
 There were specific fields that I had to repeat manually during this project that helped me clearly visualize by the end of this project how instead, I could have turned many of them into reusable components.
 I plan to take this insight with me going forward.

+Outside of working with React, the most exciting parts of this project was utilizing an external API call for quotes, which required utilizing a header injection into axios to make the API call.
+The API sourced quotes were not of as a high quality as a static source I had found.
+So the app utilizes a static data file for the user experience, but the API called quotes can be seen in the easter egg feature, silly  API quotes.

 The three models.
 User ->  Values ->
 <br/>
                     User -> Quotes-> Values